 Lowry Elementary School is a public elementary school in Denver.
-The principal of Lowry Elementary School is Cari Riedlin, whose e-mail is email@example.com.
-532 students attend Lowry Elementary School and are mostly White, non-Hispanic; Multiracial; and Asian.
-38% of the 532 students here are paying reduced lunch prices.
+The principal of Lowry Elementary School is Cari Riedlin, whose e-mail is firstname.lastname@example.org.
+505 children attend Lowry Elementary School and identify as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
+37% of the 505 students here are paying reduced lunch prices.
 The student to teacher ratio at Lowry Elementary School is 19:1.
 Denver Montcalir International School is one of the nearest elementary schools.

 - Ceramics sculpture